alxn0/zet/42/README.md

 Still, the specification is *highly technical*, intended for implementation, and is confusing for simple usage[^ref4].

-Below are some of the main differences between Gruber's original Markdown and CommonMark with syntax examples, trying to present them in an understandable manner
+Below are general definitions and some of the main differences between Gruber's original Markdown and CommonMark with syntax examples, trying to present them in an understandable manner.

+## Block and inlines

+Apart from the notion of **characters** (i.e., Unicode Code poin) and **lines** (i.e., a sequence of zero or more characters), mardown document are represented as a sequence of **blocks** with **inlines**.

+**Blocks** represent the *structure* of the document, they can be seen as a sequence of aggregated information.

+Blocks are divided in:

+1. **Container blocks**: Which can contains other blocks:
+    - Lists (i.e., list of list)
+    - List items
+    - Block quotes
+2. **Leaf blocks**: which contains inlines
+    - Thematic breaks (i.e., horizontal lines)
+    - Headings
+    - Code blocks
+    - Html blocks
+    - Linked reference
+    - Paragraphs
+    - Blank lines

+In comparison, **inline** contains *content*.
+They include:
+- Code span
+- Emphasis
+- Links
+- Images
+- Autolinks
+- Raw HTML
+- Hard and soft line breaks
+- Textual contents

+From a user perspective, this conceptualization of markdown document does not change how we write markdown, but help to think about the syntax *organizing* syntax into broader categories.

+Mostly, it help understand the following changes, as they are express in those concepts.

 ## Blank Lines Before Blocks
 In original Markdown, you could often start a block-level element immediately